 Free at last, free at last, thank God, almighty, the Staten Island Children’s Museum is free at last!
 (They won’t be charging admission on Mon., Jan.
 19, 10 a.m. – 5 p.m. when the kids are out of school.)
-Visitors can also celebrate the holiday by adding to the museum’s “Cloud Wall of Dreams” from 1 – 4 p.m.; pick up a timed ticket at the front desk.
+Visitors can also celebrate the holiday at a storytime with the book “Martin’s Big Words”, then make a sign with their dreams for mankind.

 1000 Richmond Terr.

 Create and Learn at the Brooklyn Children’s Museum